garfix/mondriaanimatie/doc/elements.md

 The frame is the border of the painting, it is usually square, but there are some rectangular ones.

+Some frames are diamond-shaped.

 It can be useful to consider the frame as a set of four lines with zero thickness, or as a single room.

 ### The background color

-The canvas often has a light background color that shows where no other elements are visible.
+The canvas often has a light background color that shows through when no other elements are visible.

 ### Lines

 Aspects of lines

 * thickness: some are thinner, others ticker
+* lines of different thicknesses may appear in the same painting
 * color: black, red, yellow, blue, white (each of them has several shades)
 * orientation: horizontal, vertical
 * a starting point and an end point

 Each line may start

 * on another line
 * on the frame
-* close to the frame (there is a gap between the frame and the line)
+* close to the frame (line-with-a-gap)

 Types of lines